 Fly north from Fairbanks across the Yukon River to the tiny village of Bettles.
 After touring both streets in town, we board a small plane and continue on into the Gates of the Arctic National Park.
-After landing on a sprawling lake, we’ll hike a short distance to the best camp we can find.
-We can use the rest of the evening to explore the plateau.
+After landing on a gravel landing strip, we’ll hike a short distance to the best camp we can find.
+We can use the rest of the evening to explore the valley.

-Hike a few miles to our pick-up spot, a lake shining blue, beneath white- and cream-colored bluffs covered with sage.
-Weather permitting, we’ll meet the floatplane for our flight back to town and a hot shower!
+Hike a few miles to our pick-up spot, on the Noatak River.
+Weather permitting, we’ll meet the charter flight for our scenic trip back to town and a hot shower!

-If you are staying with us for the Noatak Canoe Trip, enjoy a relaxing day by the lake.
+If you are staying with us for the Noatak Canoe Trip, enjoy a relaxing day by the river.
 You’ve earned it.